George Hunter White: Retirement and later life

 In 1966, White retired from the FBN.
 He wrote an autobiography entitled A Diet of Danger.
 The book was rejected by publishers.
 He became the chief of the Stinson Beach fire department, in Stinson Beach, California; nine years later, he died at age 67 from heart problems.

 A few notable incidents occurred while White was living in retirement.
 Once, after inviting his elderly father to live with him, his house caught fire.
 White saved his father, but was unable to rescue his parrot.
 In another incident, four pot smokers sat down in front of his home and lit up in what he called a "pot party" – White called the SFPD and had them arrested.
 He kept tabs on them when they appeared in the news, cutting out their news articles and stashing them in his diaries.
 At the same time, he was still, as the author Douglas Valentine writes, "surrounded by deviants" until his death.

 When he died, his wife donated all of his written material to Foothill College, when the CIA came in and classified many of the documents.
 The "George White Papers" were then used as evidence in subsequent Senate Intelligence committee hearings, and his diaries were used by the Victims Task Force to find names in order to settle with the victims of Midnight Climax.
-Foothill College later donated the their boxes to the Perham Foundation.
+Foothill College later donated their boxes to the Perham Foundation.
 Eventually, the boxes wound up at Stanford University Libraries.
 At least ten boxes still remain at Stanford and the Hoover library, along with a rough copy of A Diet of Danger.

 Frank Olson's family then sued the federal government.